Guide to Commencement

 - 4 pm — Theater — If you haven’t gotten a chance before Saturday, be sure to catch the last theater performance, late Saturday afternoon.

-- 7 pm — Class Dinner Dance — The Senior Parent Dinner Dance is a fun night to celebrate with the whole class, along with student families.
+- 7 pm — Class Dinner Dance — The Class Dinner Dance is a fun night to celebrate with the whole class, along with student families.
 The tent opens at 6:30 pm.
 There’s no reserved seating, but plenty of tables for everyone.
 Once the band starts playing, the evening is spent moving around, finding friends, dancing, and enjoying your child’s last day as a high school student.
-Remember that bracelets are required this year, and will only be in the registration packets of those who have RSVP’d.
-If you won’t get a chance to pick up your registration packet before Saturday night, let Jenny Hammond know and alternate arrangements can be made.
+Remember that bracelets are REQUIRED, and will only be in the registration packets of those who have RSVP’d.

 - 9:30 pm — Senior Class Meeting with Head of School — Expect to say goodbye to your child at 9:30 pm on Saturday when students will leave to attend their last senior class meeting.
 Also referred to as the “Senior Cry,” this is an opportunity for seniors to share fond memories from their years at Deerfield.
 This event often lasts late into the night, allowing every student who wants to share a story an opportunity to do so.

-- Day Student Evening Arrangements — DA encourages day students to stay on campus.
+- Day Student Evening Arrangements — DA encourages day students to stay on campus after the Senior Class Meeting..
 Those who plan to go home should make arrangements with the Dean’s office ahead of time.
 Keep in mind that Massachusetts restricts drivers under the age of 18 from operating a motor vehicle between the hours of 12:30-5 am.
+Please let us know if you have any questions, or we can help in any way.

 Here’s what you can expect on Commencement Day.

 - Commencement Tent Seating — The commencement tent opens at 9 am.
 Sections will be set aside for graduating seniors, underclassmen, faculty, trustees, handicapped and other guests.
-Once you enter the commencement tent, ushers will be available to guide you to guest seating.
-Large screens at the front of the tent will provide you with the best view of the event, including the commencement walk down Albany Road.
+Before the weekend, Deerfield will provide you with a diagram indicating the sections for guest seating.
+Large screens at the front of the tent will provide you with the best view of the event, including the Commencement walk down Albany Road.
+There really is no bad seat in the tent!

 - Buffet Lunch — Commencement is usually over by 11:45 am, and a buffet luncheon is available to any and all who have attended.
 Keep in mind that seniors are expected to be off campus by 2 pm, so if you decide to stay and eat, and will be helping with the move out, eat quickly.